cyclr/docs/pages/connector-authentication/mindful-messaging.md

 ## Cyclr account setup

-When installing the Mindful Messaging connector within an account you will be asked for the following:
+Cyclr asks you for the below value when you install the Mindful Messaging connector into an account:

 | Value         | Description                                              |
 | :------------ | :------------------------------------------------------- |